rodneyshupe/Cookbook/Recipes/Entrees-Beef.rst

    occasionally, until instant-read thermometer inserted in centre reads 140°F for medium-rare, about 1 hour.
 Transfer to cutting board; tent with foil.
 Let rest for 15 minutes before thinly slicing across the grain.
-2. While roast is resting, drain all but 2 tbsp fat from pan.
+2. While roast is resting, drain all but 2 tablespoons fat from pan.
 Sprinkle in flour; cook over medium-high heat, stirring, until golden, about 3 minutes.
    Stir in wine, scraping up browned bits with wooden spoon.
 Whisk in broth and remaining pepper; bring to boil over medium heat.
 Cook, whisking